Essential Terms Every Florida Homeowner Should Know

 Loan Balance

-The total amount owed on a reverse mortgage, including the amount borrowed, accrued interest, and fees.
+The total amount owed on a reverse mortgage, including disbursed funds, interest, and mortgage insurance premiums.
+The balance increases over time.

 Loan Maturity

-The point at which the reverse mortgage becomes due and must be repaid, typically when the homeowner sells the home, moves out, or passes away.
+The point at which the reverse mortgage becomes due and payable, typically when the borrower sells the home, permanently moves out, or passes away.

 M